AuroraDAO/datastream-client-js/README.md

 ##### account_orders

 When the subscribed account has new `orders` received and processed by the exchange, this event will be provided including each of the `orders` that were processed in the given batch.
+At this point the orders should be considered `pending`.

 ```javascript
 {